Understanding How University Guidelines Address Privacy and Security Issues of Generative AI in Academic Settings: Discussion

-\textbf{Improving privacy and security assessment frameworks for GenAI in academic settings.} We found that universities often assess GenAI risks through existing frameworks (e.g., FERPA) and their internal data classification and audit procedures (\S~\ref{ss:rq1} and \S~\ref{ss:rq3}).
-However, these legal and institutional instruments fall short of addressing the emerging privacy and security challenges introduced by GenAI -- particularly its enhanced capacity to infer sensitive information from minimal or aggregated data~\cite{staab2023beyond}.
-Such capabilities exacerbate risks of re-identification, discrimination, and misuse, which are highlighted in universities' GenAI guidelines as discussed in \S~\ref{ss:rq1}.
-For example, GenAI could infer students' demographics and sensitive information (gender, race, and health)~\cite{lee-chi24} indirectly from their linguistic patterns revealed in dialogues without accessing student and health records.
+However, our results further show that legal and institutional instruments may fall short of addressing the emerging privacy and security challenges introduced by GenAI -- particularly its enhanced capacity to infer sensitive information from minimal or aggregated data~\cite{staab2023beyond}.

+Such capabilities exacerbate risks of re-identification, discrimination, and misuse, which are highlighted in universities' GenAI guidelines (c.f. \S~\ref{ss:rq1}).
+For example, GenAI could infer students' demographics and sensitive information (gender, race, and health)~\cite{lee-chi24} indirectly from their linguistic patterns revealed in dialogues without accessing student records.
 Effective governance requires expanding risk models to reflect these GenAI-specific threats and adopting a multi-stakeholder approach, engaging technical teams, legal experts, and academic departments in policy design.
-More than performing security review during procurement and adoption (as currently highlighted by the guidelines), universities should develop and improve their oversight process to identify new privacy and security risks and remediate harms with fast responses (\S~\ref{ss:rq2}).
-Rather than solely relying on human oversight which can be delayed, universities can leverage their licensed GenAI services to detect anomalous model interactions in a privacy-preserving manner~\cite{zhang-tsem25}.
+More than performing security review during procurement and adoption (as currently highlighted by the guidelines), universities should develop and improve their oversight process to identify new privacy and security risks and remediate harms with fast responses (\S~\ref{ss:rq2-3}).
+Instead of relying only on prolonged human review, universities can leverage licensed GenAI services to detect anomalous model interactions in a privacy-preserving manner~\cite{zhang-tsem25}.

-\textbf{Tailoring technical safeguards to academic contexts.} Most institutions still rely on traditional IT infrastructure (e.g., account authorization and access control to disable GenAI features) that does not adequately address the evolving threat landscape posed by GenAI and enforce compliance off-campus (\S~\ref{ss:rq2}).
-Universities are also not confident in the reliability of novel safeguards such as AI detectors.
-Furthermore, \S~\ref{ss:rq3} discusses the specific requirements of the universities to align GenAI models with academic values and expect privacy-by-design~\cite{gurses-cpdp11} for these models, which currently falls short in GenAI development.